Just-Mercy/Bank_of_America_Consumer_Complaints/README.md

 # Bank of America Consumer Complaint - Customer complaints dashboard
 ---
 ## Project overview
-This project analyzes synthetic financial transaction and customer data to uncover trends, improve decision-making, identify operational inefficiencies, and provide data-driven recommendations.
+This project analyzes synthetic financial transaction and customer data modelling after Bank of America Consumer Complaint to uncover trends, improve decision-making, identify operational inefficiencies, and provide data-driven recommendations.

 The data was cleaned with excel and explored with Power Bi.
 The dashboard was built with Power BI and focused on uncovering insight to improve cosumer satisfaction.